 The market opens for just a few days near the start of the Advent season, occupying the courtyard in front of the Heeresgeschichtliches Museum (Museum of Military History).

-If you’re now imagining handicrafts, roast pork on an open spit, spiced mead in earthenware mugs, and rows of swords and helmets to purchase as stocking presents, then you’d be about right.
+If you’re now imagining handicrafts, roast pork on an open spit, spiced mead in earthenware mugs, and rows of swords and helmets to purchase as stocking presents, then you’d actually be about right.

 Think of it like a renaissance fair with added Glühwein.
 Quite a few booths sell clothing and weapons for reenactments and cosplay, but also historical-flavoured jewellery, crockery, cutlery, and crafts.
 And the food has a strong rustic feel to it.

-The entertainment includes regular demonstrations of sword fighting techniques and juggling skills, with each evening ending with a fire show.
+The entertainment includes regular demonstrations of sword fighting techniques and juggling skills, with each evening typically ending with a fire show.
 And there’s music…

 Last time out, the groups Rhiannon and Abinferis made regular appearances.
 The former play on historical instruments in the tradition of the wandering minstrels.
 The latter create the sort of Celtic-inspired music that might have accompanied the Scots as they charged the English at the Battle of Bannockburn.